-After a trial date is set, any party, without further leave of Court, may serve a motion directed at limiting the proof at trial, provided the motion is served upon all parties by no later than two weeks prior to trial.
-All such motions in limine, and any opposition thereto, must be filed with the Clerk of the Court and courtesy copies submitted to Chambers at least one week prior to trial.
+Motions in limine are not a matter of right and should be largely limited to critical matters on which pre-trial rulings are critical.
+After a trial date is set, any party, without further leave of Court, may serve such a motion directed at limiting the proof at trial, provided the motion is served upon all parties by no later than two weeks before trial.
+All such motions in limine, and any opposition thereto, must be filed with the Clerk of the Court and courtesy copies submitted to Chambers at least one week before trial.
 Any party referencing a proposed trial exhibit in such motion papers must submit a courtesy copy of that exhibit to the Court along with the motion papers.
 Such motions will normally be resolved by the Court on the morning of the first day of trial.